markustenghamn/markustenghamn.github.io/_posts/2016-06-11-4-golden-rules-keep-wordpress-site-secure.markdown

 redirect_from:
    - /4-golden-rules-keep-wordpress-site-secure
 date:   2016-06-11 17:36:01 +0100
-categories: best domain registrar
+categories: wordpress site secure
 description: I have worked with Wordpress for about 10 years, with my own websites and clients websites.
 My sites have been hacked in the past.
 While working at one of Sweden's largest web hosts I would fix broken...
 ---

-**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post so it may be hard to read but I have left it here as a reference.**
+**This post has been migrated and imported into different systems over the years, I have not had a chance to format this post manually so it may be hard to read but I have left it here as a reference.**

 I have worked with Wordpress for about 10 years, with my own websites and clients websites.
 My sites have been hacked in the past.
 While working at one of Sweden's largest web hosts I would fix broken and hacked Wordpress sites on a daily basis.
 Today I work as an IT Security Manager where I do everything from keeping our companys Wordpress site secure to securing several servers and networks that we have at more than 5 different physical locations.
 From all of this experience I have learned a lot and this has led me to create a list of 4 golden rules which will keep your Wordpress site safe and secure.